TridentSDK/slate/source/index.md

 Events that `implement Cancellable` where Cancellable is `net.tridentsdk.api.event.Cancellable` can be used to prevent and implement cancellation functionality.
 To provide cancellation functionality for your event, simply `implement Cancellable`, overriding the two new methods to modify a `boolean` field, which is checked when the event is called.
 Events are called using [`EventManager#call(Event)`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/EventManager.html#call(net.tridentsdk.api.event.Event)).
 After calling, check the event object using `isIgnored()`, which returns `true` if the event should be cancelled.

-For the API user, you can choose to have the event do it's functionality specified in the cancellation policy by calling [`Cancellable#cancel(boolean)`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/Cancellable.html#cancel(boolean)), where the boolean is true if the event should be cancelled, or false to prevent the event from being cancelled by lower priority listeners.
+For the API user, you may cancel an event, which will create behavior specified in the cancellation policy by calling [`Cancellable#cancel(boolean)`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/Cancellable.html#cancel(boolean)).
+The boolean value is true if the event should be cancelled, or false to prevent the event from being cancelled by lower priority listeners.
 You can check if the event has been cancelled before it reached the current listener using [`Cancellable#isIgnored()`](http://tridentsdk.github.io/Javadocs/net/tridentsdk/api/event/Cancellable.html#isIgnored()), which returns true if the event should be ignored.

 <aside class="warning">
 Some Events do not implement `Cancellable`.
 Check the docs!